grantcooksey/hangman/README.md

 by borrow-checker errors.
 A couple things still puzzle me...
 * There seems to be many instances of return types of `Option<Result<_,_>>`, is there an idiomatic way of getting th data out other than `.unwrap().unwrap()`?
 * I've been using the Spock testing framework and have probably gotten lazy, but I feel like mocking services or resources here would be pretty painful in a large project.
-Most likely this due to a lack of experience with multiple testing patterns on my part.
+Most likely this due to a lack of experience with different testing patterns on my part.